FairlySadPanda/CoreScripts/readme.md

 # FairlySadProductions CoreScripts
 *Scripts to speed up your world development.
 More Udon, More Better!*

+# Note: we don't recommend using these scripts at the moment.
+This library is being edited and extended outwards as a side project.

 CoreScripts is a UdonSharp 1.0 library for use with VRChat worlds of all kinds - in particular, game worlds and other worlds that require complex networked interactions.
 This library is a dependency for other FairlySadProduction libraries and packages, and can be imported by other creators to extend.

 ### ⚠️Warning!⚠️